-We can usually schedule patients within a week.
+We can usually schedule new patients within 1-2 weeks.

 Do you accept Medicare?

 No. We cannot see any patient over 65 or on disability who have Medicare.
 A 1997 law (The Balanced Budget Act , Section 4507) forbids contracts between Medicare patients and doctors.
 This means Medicare patients CANNOT pay case for care until the doctor has opted out of Medicare.
-The fees for opting out are much more than most medical practices can afford.
 Our office has not opted out.